North-dev-x/ezobj/README.md

 		return self.field..val
 	end;
 }
-type ExtendClass = typeof(ExtendClass) -- used internally in the class for self
+type ExtendClass = typeof(ExtendClass.type()) -- used internally in the class for self

 -- construct an instance of the class with a default value local y = ExtendClass.new {